 ITAAC closure process self-assessment results

 h.
-ITAAC Package documents that support the referenced ITAAC closure and are consistent with the appropriate records and activities noted above.
+ITAAC Completion Package documents that support the referenced ITAAC closure and are consistent with the appropriate records and activities noted above.

 02.04 ITAAC Maintenance Controls.
-Section 02.04 should be implemented when the licensee has closed an ITAAC to verify that it is maintaining the integrity of completed ITAAC.
+Section 02.04 should be implemented when the licensee has closed an ITAAC in order to verify that it is maintaining the integrity of completed ITAAC.

 Inspection Requirement.
-Review the detailed process established by the licensee for maintaining structures, systems, and components such that they ould continue to meet the acceptance criteria.
+Review the detailed process established by the licensee for maintaining structures, systems, and components such that they would continue to meet the acceptance criteria.
 Assess the framework provided for organization, division of responsibilities, quality assurance, and final authority, as set forth in the licensee’s approved procedures and instructions.

 Inspection Guidance.
-The inspector should review NEI 08-01, as endorsed by NRC, as well as R 1.215, to view acceptable of maintaining the integrity of completed ITAAC.
-The inspector should also consider reviewing , ITAAC, and the.
+The inspector should review NEI 08-01, as endorsed by the NRC, as well as RG 1.215, to view acceptable licensee programs that include elements of maintaining the integrity of completed ITAAC.
+These programs are discussed further in this section.
+The inspector should also consider reviewing partial ICNs (if any), ITAAC Post-Closure Notifications, Uncompleted ITAAC Notifications, and the All ITAAC Complete Notification (if applicable).
+Due to the late completion times for the Uncompleted ITAAC Notifications and the All ITAAC Complete Notification for a unit under construction, reviews of these notifications may not be

+realistic, in which case the licensee’s procedures for developing these notifications could be reviewed in lieu during a final IP40600 inspection.

+Following the completion of an ITAAC, the licensee must maintain the validity of the acceptance criteria of the completed ITAAC.
+The ITAAC maintenance period for a completed ITAAC is the period between the submission of an ICN pursuant to 10 CFR 52.99(c)(1), and an affirmative 10 CFR 52.103(g) finding.
+An acceptable licensee approach to maintaining ITAAC provides the NRC with confidence that the acceptance criteria continue to be met at the conclusion of construction when a determination under 10 CFR 52.103(g) is made.